kadirtastepe/LSF-and-MTF-Measurement/README.md

 Rectangle[]], {5 mm, 3 mm}]]
 ```

-Designed objects in [mm] dimensions pictures taken by camera.
-In this process dimensions has changed.
-Now image dimensions are in pixel.
-By using actual size(mm) of the object and pixel size of the object ratio, we can make conversion of dimensions.
+Designed objects in [mm] dimensions pictures taken by the camera.
+In this process, dimensions have changed.
+Now image dimensions are in pixels.
+By using the actual size(mm) of the object and pixel size of the object ratio, we can make a conversion of dimensions.

 ### Estimating Pixel to mm Conversion

-Pixel to mm conversion estimated by using corner points of the rectangle in Figure 2.
-By using the ratio of actual size of the rectangle and pixels detected by camera pixel to mm conversion estimated as follows.
+Pixel-to-mm conversion is estimated by using the corner points of the rectangle in Figure 2.
+By using the ratio of the actual size of the rectangle and pixels detected by the camera pixel to mm conversion is estimated as follows.

 ![samples](samples.png)
 Figure: Test Image Taken by Camera, Image Size 3120 x 4160 pixels